Radio Emission from Broad Absorption Line Quasars: Introduction

 Active Galactic Nuclei (AGN) outflows/winds are often invoked to affect the formation and evolution of galaxies over cosmological times \citep{Silk1998, DiMatteo2005}, and as we observe them today.
 The effect of outflows on galaxies and their star formation is hard to measure directly, and is thus poorly understood.
 They are often quantified for simplicity in terms of relative energy feedback, which is the ratio of the kinetic power $\dot{E}_{\rm k} = \frac{1}{2} \dot{M}_{\rm out} v^2$ to the AGN bolometric luminosity $L_{\rm bol}$, where $\dot{M}_{\rm out}$ is the mass outflow rate and $v$ is the outflow velocity.
 Cosmological simulations suggest that the relative energy feedback of a few percent is sufficient to affect the galaxy \citep{DiMatteo2005, Hopkins2010}.
 However, direct measurements of $\dot{M}_{\rm out}$ have proven to be elusive.

-Broad Absorption Lines (BAL) and Narrow Absorption Lines (NAL) in ultraviolet (UV) spectra of quasars are one manifestation of such outflows.
+Broad Absorption Line Quasars (BALQs) are one manifestation of such outflows.
 The absorption lines tend to be blueshifted relative to the emission lines and their rest-frame wavelengths, indicating the presence of winds emanating from the AGN center with velocities as large as $v \approx 0.2\,c$ \citep{Ganguly2008}.
 One promising and proven method to measure the location and thus to estimate the mechanical energy of these winds is by spectroscopic density diagnostics, which measure the wind distance from the AGN center through the ionization parameter and the gas density $U \propto n^{-1}r^{-2}$, and thus the $\dot{M}_{\rm out}$ with an assumed wind geometry \citep{Arav2018}.
-Such methods have been applied to a sample of BAL and NAL quasars, which show absorption lines in their Hubble Space Telescope (HST) spectra \citep{Miller2020}.
-These measurements revealed highly extended non-relativistic winds, up to 10 or even 100\,kpc \citep{Byun2022} away from the nucleus, indeed reaching the required relative energy feedback of a few percent.
+Such methods have been applied to a sample of BALQs and mini-BALQs, which show absorption troughs with the widths of $\Delta v >$ 2000~km\,s$^{-1}$ and 500~km\,s$^{-1}$ $< \Delta v <$ 2000~km\,s$^{-1}$, respectively, in their spectra \citep{Miller2020,Byun2022}.
+These measurements revealed highly extended non-relativistic winds, from $\sim$ 0.1\,pc up to $\sim$ 70\,kpc away from the nucleus, indeed reaching the required relative energy feedback of a few percent.

 Measuring the mechanical energy of an outflow alone is not yet a proof of AGN feedback.
 In order for the outflow to impact the galaxy, it needs to interact with the ambient medium.
 One form of impact is by generating shocks that accelerate particles to relativistic energies \citep{Jiang2010}.
 The interaction of these particles with the magnetic field produces optically thin synchrotron emission that can be observed in radio.
 In fact, the correlation of the 5\,GHz flux with the [O\,III] line width in a sample of AGN has been suggested to be the evidence for such shocked outflows.
 This could be the sought after feedback process, observed in both local \citep{Zakamska2014} and high-redshift \citep[$z \sim 3$;][]{Hwang2018} AGN.